marc-bouvier/marc-bouvier.github.io/_posts/2018-01-29-build-blog-with-jekyll-github-pages.md

 layout: post
 title: "Building a blog with Jekyll and GitHub Pages"
 date: 2018-01-29
-tags Jekyll learning blog markdown
+tags: Jekyll learning blog markdown
 ---

 Some resources to help buildong a blog like this one with Jekyll and GitHub pages.